speudusa/liftoff-assignments/P2-Project_Outline/README.md

 _Algorithms_  I would like to track the percentage of pages read not only to track progress, but also as a point of moving a book from the reading table to the read table.
 I would like to track average reading times and average reading speed overall.
 (Again, with more development, perhaps these averages per each book)

+_CRUD assessment_ Create users.
+Read tables of books and reading data.
+Update books and reading lists.
+Delete??
+Not sure...  maybe an edit/remove feature?

 ### Technologies
 C#
 ASP.NET